smantic/blog/content/posts/slog.md

 `golang.org/x/exp/slog` is a new experimental package implementing a structured logger.
 Originating from this [proposal](https://go.googlesource.com/proposal/+/master/design/56345-structured-logging.md) it aims to get a structured logging library into the stdlib.

 If you're not familiar with structured logging.
-It is generally the superior way to do logging.
-The idea is just to add some structure to the log lines.
-Generally in the form of key value pairs.
+It is, generally, the superior way to do logging.
+The idea is just to add some structure to the log lines in the form of key value pairs.
-You can output your log line in either [JSON format](https://pkg.go.dev/golang.org/x/exp/slog#JSONHandler), or simply [separated by a space](https://pkg.go.dev/golang.org/x/exp/slog#TextHandler).
+Typical structure is usually either [JSON format](https://pkg.go.dev/golang.org/x/exp/slog#JSONHandler), or simply [separated by a space](https://pkg.go.dev/golang.org/x/exp/slog#TextHandler).

 I've recently been working on a logging middleware to use at work that utilizes x/slog.
 It looks like this.